code-with-amitk/Code-examples/Networking/OSI-Layers/Layer-3/Security/Encryption_Cryptography_Confidentiality/Encryption_at_DL_App_Transport_Layer.md

 ### Encryption at Application Layer?
 - **Why this is bad idea?**
   - All application worldwide has to be security aware putting extra burden on application developers.

+### Encryption at Transport Layer or between Transport and Application
+- Not suitable place, Since Application layer security is already provided by SSL/TLS